 From the Publisher, Tracy Dietlin

-This issue marks Coachella Valley Weekly’s 9 years of being a publication.
+This issue marks Coachella Valley Weekly’s 10 years of being a publication.
 Every year on our Anniversary we put all of the previous year’s cover on that issue’s cover.
-Last year we did the same, however, it was the first week in 8 years that we were not able to actually print the paper due to the Covid pandemic and everything shutting down for quarantine.
+Last year and the year before we did the same, however, it was our 8 year Anniversary in 2020 that we were not able to actually print the paper due to the Covid pandemic and everything shutting down for quarantine.
 It was a devastating blow!